arenadata/adcm/web/README.md

 ## Storybook

-1. Run `npm run storybook` for start the Storybook.
+1. Run `yarn run storybook` for start the Storybook.
 2. Navigate to http://localhost:6006/.

 ## Development server